 Kat earned a Bachelor’s degree in Clinical Social Work at New York University, and a Master’s degree in Social Work at the School of Social Work, Hunter College/CUNY.
 Furthermore, she has performed various interpreting and translating tasks over the past few decades – either as a part of her prior employment, as a direct contractor, or as a volunteer, such as interpreting meetings at Helen Keller National Center or as an ASL translation consultant at a musical festival.
 She has also been actively involved in both Deaf and Deaf/Blind communities.

-Erin Ireland Student Interpreter Representative
+Quinn Webb, Student Interpreter Representative